-The Secure Act or Setting Every Community Up for Retirement Enhancement Act is a bipartisan reform bill that increases access to benefit plans and expands retirement savings for employees.
-As of January 1st, 2020, most of the provisions have already come into effect.
-This legislation will help small businesses in particular to set up employer-sponsored plans and significantly expand coverage across the spectrum to ensure that every hardworking citizen will be able to prepare for a more secure financial future.
+As of January 1st, 2020, most of the provisions have already been enacted.
+This legislation will help small businesses, in particular, to set up employer-sponsored plans and significantly expand coverage across the spectrum to ensure that every hardworking citizen can prepare for a more secure financial future.
 Several compliance requirements have been added recently that companies across the nation have to abide by.
 Here are some of the changes when it comes to:

 1) Part-Time Employees

-Part-time employees who either worked at least 500 hours in 3 consecutive 12-month periods or reached the age of 21 by the end of the before mentioned period must be eligible to participate in a 401(k) plan.
+Part-time employees who either worked at least 500 hours in 3 consecutive 12-month periods or reached the age of 21 by the end of the aforementioned period must be eligible to participate in a 401(k) plan.
 The change includes both mandatory substantive and administrative changes.
-The plan year after 12/31/2020, i.e. the 12-month period beginning before 1/1/2021 will not be taken into account.
+The plan year after 12/31/2020, i.e., the 12-month period beginning before 1/1/2021, will not be considered.

 2) 401(k) Safe Harbor Changes

-Automatic deferral rate for QACA’s or Qualified Automatic Contribution Arrangements has been increased to 15 percent.
-The requirement to have a notice for participants when adopting a non-elective employer has been removed as well.
+The automatic deferral rate for QACA’s or Qualified Automatic Contribution Arrangements has been increased to 15 percent.
+The requirement to have a notice for participants when adopting a non-elective employer has also been removed.
 These changes were made effective from 12/31/2019.

 3) Qualified Births and Adoptions

-Retirement plan withdrawals up to $5000 for a qualified birth or adoption won’t be subject to 10 percent withdrawal tax, which is a huge relief for expecting parents.
-As of 12/31/2019, these changes have come into effect.
+Retirement plan withdrawals up to $ 5,000 for a qualified birth or adoption will not be subject to the 10 percent withdrawal tax, which is a huge relief for expecting parents.
+These changes took effect on 12/31/2019.

 4) Post-Death Minimum Distribution Rules